AdobeDocs/experience-manager-65.de-DE/help/release-notes/sp-release-notes.md

 The UberJar for AEM 6.5.4.0 is available in the [Adobe Public Maven repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.4/).

-Die aktualisierte Version von UberJar f체r 6.5.4.0, die das **Paket com.fasterxml.jackson.core.async** enth채lt, ist im [Adobe Public Maven-Repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.4-1.0/)verf체gbar.
+Die aktualisierte UberJar-Version f체r 6.5.4.0, die das **com.fasterxml.jackson.core.async** -Paket enth채lt, ist im [Adobe Public Maven-Repository](https://repo.adobe.com/nexus/content/groups/public/com/adobe/aem/uber-jar/6.5.4-1.0/)verf체gbar.

 To use UberJar in a Maven project, refer to the article, [How to use UberJar](/help/sites-developing/ht-projects-maven.md) and include the following dependency in your project POM: